 In March 2021, the Company announced the production of cathode precursor material directly from recycled NCA (lithium-nickel-cobalt-aluminium oxide) cathode waste.
-The NCA cathode chemistry is produced by some of the largest battery manufacturers and commonly used in modern electric vehicle batteries.

 In March 2021, the Company signed memorandum of understanding with Italvolt SpA to develop a commercial recycling plant alongside Italvolt's planned Gigafactory in Scarmagno, Italy.